decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 const abi =   //////////////////

 executeTask(async () => {
+  // create an instance of the web3 provider to interface with Metamask const provider = await getProvider()
-  const provider = await getProvider() const requestManager = new EthConnect.RequestManager(provider) const factory = new EthConnect.ContractFactory(requestManager, abi)
+  // Create the object that will send the messages const requestManager = new EthConnect.RequestManager(provider)
+  // Create a factory object based on the contract const factory = new EthConnect.ContractFactory(requestManager, abi)
-  const contract = (await factory.at('0x2a8fd99c19271f4f04b1b7b9c4f7cf264b626edb')) as any const res = await contract.setBalance('0xaFA48Fad27C7cAB28dC6E970E4BFda7F7c8D60Fb', 100, {
+  // Instance a `contract` object from the factory const contract = (await factory.at('0x2a8fd99c19271f4f04b1b7b9c4f7cf264b626edb')) as any
+  // Perform a function from the contract const res = await contract.setBalance('0xaFA48Fad27C7cAB28dC6E970E4BFda7F7c8D60Fb', 100, {
     from: await getUserPublicKey()
   })
+  // Log response
   log(res)
 })